wmde/wikidata-wikibase-team/process/journey-model.md

 *   **Hike - journey with a clear map**
 *   **Trail blazing - journey without a map**

-**Navigator** - A journey member that holds the map that was given to the group and funnels information from the team to the outside world and vice versa.
+**Navigator** - A journey member that holds the map that was given to the group and funnels information from the team / to the team to the outside world.

 Ideally the navigator takes care of the team’s processes.
 (A navigator is not a must and the entire team can share that responsibility).